senzing-garage/aws-cloudformation-dev-rest/README.md

         --cert-type P12
     ```

-1. For developers that prefer to use postman to interact with the API server, follow these [instructions](docs/postman.md).
+1. For developers that prefer to use postman to interact with the Senzing API Server, follow these [instructions](docs/postman.md).

 ## Example applications